macziatko/OpenDoorProject/README.md

 </p>

-## Code of Conduct
+## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](https://pkgs.rstudio.com/bookdown/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms.
+By contributing to this project you agree to abide by its terms.

 <!-- ROADMAP -->